Steroid nasal sprays

 • nosebleeds

-If you're taking a high dose for a long time, there's also a small chance you could get some of the side effects associated with steroid tablets, such as increased appetite, mood changes and difficulty sleeping.
+If you're taking a high dose for a long time, there's also a small chance you could get some of the side effects associated with steroid tablets, such as increased appetite, mood changes and sleeping problems (insomnia).

-You can report any suspected side effect to a UK safety scheme.
+You can report any suspected side effect on the UK Yellow Card safety scheme website

 Using steroid nasal sprays with other medicines, food or alcohol